 In reality, I think it will take time for this solution to gain wider acceptance, especially in the US, where the treatment industry seems dominated by 12-step ideology.
 The Sinclair Method is becoming popular in other countries and is now available on the National Health Service in the UK, as well as being used extensively in Scandinavian countries such as Finland, with great success.
 It is gaining popularity in underdeveloped countries that don’t have a pre-existing 12-step recovery treatment industry, too.
 It is a much cheaper solution compared to inpatient rehab and this will be attractive to countries without the infrastructure to support hospitalization for many people.

 There are some useful resources that explain the Sinclair Method in much more detail than I can do so here.
 The actress Claudia Christian has produced a great film explaining how the solution works, called “One Little Pill.”
-She has also started the C3 Foundation (the European site is here).

 The best book I have found so far on the subject is by Roy Eskapa, PhD, and is called The Cure for Alcoholism.